novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 However, they postponed it to April, so Lee Hyun-woo might now have doubts about the current business.

-Son Jung-ui was someone who believed that trust was the most important thing in business.
+Son Jung-yi was someone who believed that trust was the most important thing in business.

 If there were even a hint of doubt, how would Lee Hyun-woo, who trusted him and sent his development team to Japan, feel?